HikariBoy/DistanceSensorLogger/README.md

 ## Testing
 Initial testing indicated the output was reasonabily linear and a calibration factor was determined to be 0.577260406 &#181;m/ADC_Value giving the ReportedDistance = ADC_Channel_A0*0.577260406 &#181;m/ADC_Value.

-The Repeatability and Calibration Check data which follows can be found in the file (TestingData.xlsx).
+The Repeatability and Calibration Check data which follows can be found in the file [TestingData.xlsx].

-#Repeating zeroing.
+### Repeating zeroing

 The stage was bolted to the bench and the plunger stage of the PY2 sensor lifted repeatedly.
 Over this data is shown in Figure 5.
 <div style="float: right"><img src="./RepeatabilityCheck.PNG" align="right"  width="400"/> </div> <figcaption> <I><b>Figure 5:</b> Measured data during a repeatibility check of the return to zero value of this sensor </I><figcaption>
   <P></P>